atmadjahenry/Final-Project/README.md

 # Final-Project
 Final Project Bank Loan Approval

-This data is from Kaggle [Bank Loan Status Dataset](https://www.kaggle.com/zaurbegiev/my-dataset).
+This data is from Kaggle, [Bank Loan Status Dataset](https://www.kaggle.com/zaurbegiev/my-dataset).

 This dataset has 100514 rows and 18 columns.